What is Bug Out Bag?

 THE BIG 4 – Water, Shelter, Food, Protection

-In my opinion water, food, shelter and protection are the most important things that you can focus on.
-They are the fundamental building blocks to any good survival bag and should be the foundation that the rest of your gear is built off of.
+Water, food, shelter and protection are the most important things that you can focus on.
+They are the fundamental building blocks to any good survival bag, and should be the foundation that the rest of your gear is built upon.

 While some of the items on this list may be considered optional, this is one survival category that’s definitely a necessity.
-Simply put, without it you’re dead!
+Simply put, without water you are as good as dead!

 - Gallon of Water per Day: While your exact needs will depend on a number of factors, including your environment, activity level, and overall health, a good rule of thumb is to carry a gallon of water per day per person.

 - Water Bottles: Having a way to carry and store water is essential to your survival.
 I recommend the Klean Kanteen for its ability to carry and boil water right in the bottle.

 - Water Filter: In my opinion, a water filter is another essential piece of gear.
 It helps you cut down on your overall water weight, and gives you the ability to purify even the most disgusting sources of water.
 There are a number of quality water filters on the market, but so far there’s only one that I trust enough to carry in my bags.
 I recommend checking out our Katadyn Pocket Water Microfilter Review.

 Your ability to regulate your internal body temperature, and protect yourself from the elements, is going to be important during any type of survival situation.
 A shelter is one of those survival necessities that can literally mean the difference between life and death.

 The type of shelter you choose will depend on your situation, your environment, and your overall ability to build a shelter from local materials.